-In the US, the word boxing usually refers to two athletes stepping into a padded ring, each having the intention of knocking the other off his feet.
+In the US, the word boxing usually refers to two athletes stepping into a padded ring, each with the intention of knocking the other off their feet.
+The holiday known as Boxing Day is generally obscure in the States.
+But in Britain, the celebration is ubiquitous—and doesn’t usually involve a boxing ring.

-Also in the US, the holiday known as Boxing Day is generally obscure.
-In Britain, the celebration is ubiquitous.
 Let’s spend a minute with the origin of the box in the pugilistic sense of boxing.
 The brutal sport most likely gets its name from the Germanic word boke, “a blow.”
-Rest assured that the day after Christmas has nothing to do with bopping friends and family on the head.
+Rest assured that the day after Christmas has nothing to do with bopping friends and family in the head.

-Dating back to the Middle Ages, Boxing Day has been associated with the tradition of bestowing gifts upon employees or those in need.
+Dating back to the Middle Ages, Boxing Day has been associated with the tradition of giving gifts to employees or those in need.

 There are different folk etymologies regarding how Boxing Day got its name.
-A common version centers on the Christmas box, or a clay box that was once commonly found in artisan shops in England.
+A common version centers on the Christmas box, a clay box that was once commonly found in artisan shops in England.
 Donations to workers would be placed inside.
-After Christmas, the box would be broken.
-The workers in the shop would divvy up the contents.
+After Christmas, the box would be broken and the workers in the shop would divvy up the contents.

 In a similar tradition, churches would collect donations in a designated box.
 The charity would then be distributed to the less fortunate.